schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/config.md

 ## Extending Metadata With Attributes

-See details of how to extend SchemaCrawler metadata with table and column metadata and [weak associations](weak-associations.html) with [attributes](attributes.html).
+See details of how to extend SchemaCrawler metadata with table and column metadata and [implicit associations](implicit-associations.html) with [attributes](attributes.html).

 ## Data Dictionary Extensions